 Sometimes - e.g. when the OMS system is mounted on a measurement tower - it is difficult to read signal level display on the rear of the MWS receiver.
-In this case the MWS receiver provides a BNC-connector to read the signal level directly from the instrument (Figure 25).
+For this case, the MWS receiver provides a BNC-connector to read the signal level directly from the instrument (Figure 19, right).

-Figure 25: BNC connector (left) to read the RPG-MWSC-160 detector voltage (only for diagnosis).
+Figure 19: Left: OMS transmitters mounted on a measurement tower in Lindenberg, Germany.
+Right: BNC connector (left) to read the RPG-MWSC-160 detector voltage (only for diagnosis).